 My final thoughts:

-I’ve been building websites for many years and I will say that a few of them have been VERY successful.
+I’ve been building websites for many years and I will say that a few of them have been VERY successful (I have made many sales though, and here is my full report).
 Even if someone were to approach me and give me an offer to buy one, I wouldn’t do it because I personally see FAR more lucrative potential in keeping and growing it on my own.

 Now if you are someone looking to buy, I would honestly recommend building your own website, it requires extremely LITTLE investment, but at the same time, learn how to build it:

 For these things, you can turn what usually costs less than $50 to start up and build it into a limitless money machines.
 The only risk is the time you put in to learn and apply it.
 Plus this is the PERFECT starting point for those who can’t invest money into big opportunities.